nesi/OpenComposer/misc/app_gen/README.md

 ## Notes for iteration

-- Always preview before writing.
-Use `--show` to inspect generated content inline.
+- Always preview before writing — the default run prints generated content without touching any files.
 - Use `--force` to overwrite files that have been hand-edited.
 - To protect a specific app from any overwrite, remove the `# AI generated` marker from its `form.yml.erb` — the generator will then always skip it unless `--force` is passed.
-- Tune prompt quality by editing the `prompt_*.txt` templates.
-Re-run with `--show` to verify output before committing.
+- Tune prompt quality by editing the `prompt_*.txt` templates and re-running without `--write` to verify output before committing.